 Board Game Minion uses his enhanced glowing vision to peer in on Chaos’ sheet, where his expression sours a bit with concern.
 “You know, sir, you don’t choose a character, you’re intended to make one.”

 Chaos squints at Board Games Minion with quiz on his face, then he refers back to the book, a process apparently taking him only a few seconds of staring through the actual cover of the book.
-“Ahh, I’m afraid you’re quite right.
+“Ahh, I must have missed that part.
 My bad.
 Can I just alter it a little?”

 Board Games Minion shrugs.
 “I mean, technically you can be whoever you want so long as the race is in the game.”

-The Overlord’s eyes light up with apocalypstic excitement.
+The Overlord’s eyes light up with apocalyptic excitement.
 “So… so that means-“

 “Yes, sir, etheriae would wor-“

 Board Game Minion can’t get his words out before Chaos goes onto correcting his character.
 In a rapid bout of laser-accurate shading, the bard’s body is suddenly lead-black with glorious white eyes and a pair of intimidating antennae.
-“Now I’m ready!” he returns with a triumphant ring, as if the head of a dragon just fell decapitated behind him, as instantly and critically beheading large foes is something he’s apt to do.
+“Now I’m ready!” he returns with a triumphant ring, as if the head of a dragon just fell decapitated behind him, as instantly and critically beheading large foes is something he’s apt to do when excited.

 The stubby, friendly Board Game Minion gives a nod of affirmation and then looks to the rest.
 “So, when you had been playing last, what were you all up t-“

 “We were killing a rust drake and this crew of bumbling retards came up and smashed our brains out,” Scout Minion notes with a snip.